 Overlaid are a selection of observed EM-based SMBH--galaxy pairs with mass measurements from the literature.
 For all but the highest redshift panel, we only compare our simulated population to one individual study per redshift bin.
-By only comparing to one dataset we can ignore cross-study systematics which may artificially inflate the scatter of the relation in these bins.
+The data from \citet{Ding_2020} and \citet{Zhang_2023} are each from a single survey so we can ignore cross-study systematics which may otherwise artificially inflate the scatter of the relation in these bins.
 There are limited samples for $z > 4$ so we compile several datasets for our highest redshift bin.
 We carefully selected data from studies which combined several high-redshift SMBH–galaxy mass estimates and corrected for study systematics \citet{Sun_2025_corrected, Li_2025_normal}.
 We additionally include data from \citet{Jones_2025} and \citet{Brooks_2025}.
 Except for \citet{Brooks_2025}, these studies all use similar methods for measuring SMBH and galaxy masses, e.g., a delayed-$\tau$ star formation history model, Chabrier initial mass function \citep{Chabrier_2003}, and H$-\alpha$ broad line derived SMBH masses.
-We include the data from \citet{Brooks_2025} to increase the completeness of our sample, but we recognize this may contaminate our scatter estimates for this bin (hence the large error bars for this point in Figure \ref{fig:ez_vs_z}).
+We include the data from \citet{Brooks_2025} to increase the completeness of our sample, but we recognize this may contaminate our scatter estimates for this bin..